xinix00/buildbot-on-kubernetes/README.md

 If you decide to use something else like [NFS][k8s-nfs] or [Glusterfs][k8s-glusterfs] this step may not be necessary as you may be able to specify the permissions of the block device as in a kubernetes configuration file.

-5. Check out your cluster locally with:
+4. Check out your cluster locally with:

 ```
 $ kubectl get pods -l app=buildbot -l tier=master -o template --template="{{range.items}}{{.metadata.name}}{{end}}" | xargs -I{} kubectl port-forward {} 8080
 ```

-6. Test out your cluster!
+5. Test out your cluster!
 Go to http://localhost:8080/#/builders/ and force a new build.

-7. (Optional) Fork this repository and customize it to your needs.
+6. (Optional) Fork this repository and customize it to your needs.
 All of the necessary buildbot configuration file can be found and modified for your project's needs.

-For something a bit more complicated take a look at the configurtion in the `robust/` directory.

 ## Contributing